 I want to empower you and your family to take holidays that you might think are beyond your reach now that you have kids because until recently that was ME!
 Now don’t get me wrong, this is not (necessarily) about having the same holiday that you had pre-children, nor is it to say that everyone should take their kids backpacking in India for 6 months.
-Although… if you can do either of those things then good on you!
+Although… if you want to and can do either of those things then good for you!

 So a bit about me…

 I am Emma, closer-to-40-than-30, mum to 2 mostly adorable but mad and often also very irritating young kids, married to a

 long suffering lucky travel mad husband.
 We’re currently expats on our second assignment out of the UK.
 My love of travelling was instilled at an early age – living in the UK, US and Australia by the time I was 10 and adding South America at 18.
 Since then I’ve lived back in South America, in the US twice and in the Middle East and that’s not to mention the backpacking holidays we have had!

 I’ve thought a few times about starting a blog but I never really felt I could contribute any unique content which for me was a deal breaker.
 Until now…